-- (i) Rebates Aeronautical 30% of rebate on Non Passenger Service Charges (PSC) billings issued from July to December 2020 and to settle the remaining outstanding up to 12 months instalment with 6% interest per annum effective January 2021. - (ii) Rebates Non-aeronautical Rental Relief Package which offers rental rebate subject to certain conditions to assist airport tenants who are struggling from the financial impact of COVID-19.
-More than 250 tenants who have accepted the offer have expressed great relief on the support given to help them continue operating at the airport and ease their cashflow.
+- (i) Rebates Aeronautical 30% of rebate on Non Passenger Service Charges (PSC) billings issued from July to December 2020 and to settle the remaining outstanding up to 12 months instalment with 6% interest per annum effective January 2021. - (ii) Rebates Non-aeronautical Rental Relief Package which offers more than 30% on rental rebate subject to certain conditions to assist airport tenants who are struggling from the financial impact of COVID-19.

-3. REVENUE (CONT'D.)
+3. Revenue (cont'd.)